KiranKokateGitHub/Deep-Learning_Breast-Cancer-Classification/README.md

 ## Objective:

-1. Understand the Dataset & cleanup (if required).
+1. Understand the Dataset & cleanup.

 2. Build classification models to predict whether the cancer type is Malignant or Benign.